Create A Budget You Can Live With And Stick To

-Client: "I downloaded a worksheet from the internet that lists your income for the month and then your expenses, but it didn't work.
-I'd get to the end of the month, and it never went as planned.
-I couldn't do it."
+Client: “I downloaded a worksheet from the internet that lists your income for the month and then your expenses.
+I’d always get to the end of the month, and it never went as planned.
+I couldn’t do it.”

 Client: “YESSS!
 It didn’t help.
 It’s so hard to budget. “

-It's the traditional budget.
-The traditional budget fails 80% of the time.
-Eighty percent!
-Most people have tried making and sticking to a budget at some point in their life.
-And there is no shortage of "helpful" templates online.
-If you google "budgeting template" you will get more than 18 million results, most with some version of the same worksheet above.
-It's a shame because this version of budgeting does not work for most people even though it is the way most commonly taught.
+If you google “budgeting template” you’ll get more than 18 million results, most with some version of the same excel doc above.
+It’s a shame because this version of budgeting does not work for most people even though it is the way most commonly taught.

 Don’t Budget Like a Corporation

 This budget is not designed for how you live your life.
 You likely don’t get paid on the first of the month and then immediately pay for all your groceries, pay all of your utilities, and take out all the cash you need for the entire month.
 That is not how life works.